 A fishing license is required of all persons who fish nongame fishing devices.
 Some devices are not permitted on certain waters.
 See Nongame Device Limits by Location.

 Nets must have a mesh size not less than 4-1/2 inches stretch mesh.
 The maximum length is 100 yards in the freshwater and no net, cable line or other device used for support of a gill net may extend more than halfway across any stream or body of water.
-Nets must be marked with a white floating marker (see Markers and Identification of nongame devices).
+Nets must be marked with a white floating marker (see Markers and Identification of Nongame Devices on Nongame Fishing Regulations).

 The season for taking nongame fish other than American shad and herring in the freshwaters of this State with a gill net is from Nov.
 1 to Mar.
 1 (where authorized) on Wednesdays, Thursdays, Fridays, and Saturdays only.

 Nets made of textile netting (no wire) of a mesh size between 1 and 2 inches square enclosing a series of round hoops with two or more muzzle openings made of a netting material.
 The maximum size net allowed is 16 feet by 5-1/2 feet.
-Hoop nets must be marked with a white floating marker (see Markers and Identification on page 32).
+Hoop nets must be marked with a white floating marker (see Markers and Identification of Nongame Devices on Nongame Fishing Regulations).

 No closed season.